NHOrus/neuroi-quest/thread3/turn7o2.md

 Two girls passed through the door, talking excitedly with one another.
 They also sported a look that Su-Hyun had desperately hoped never to see again.

-"Yoshika."
+"*Yoshika.*"

 "No." Su-Hyun whispered, already starting to hyperventilate.
-"No, no, no, no, NO, NO!"
-She screamed, startling the foreigner girls.
+"No, *no, no, no, NO, **NO!***" She screamed, startling the foreigner girls.
 Meiling, who had frozen up the moment she saw the two newcomers, suddenly slapped aside a hand raised in concern for her and started backing away, white-faced and trembling like a leaf.

-Alarmed, the two girls (Fusoans) starting running towards her.
+Alarmed, the two girls (*Fusoans*) starting running towards her.

 "Stay away!"
 Su-Hyun screeched, clawing out of the grip of her Neuroi minder and dropping to the ground in a desperate attempt to get away.
 "Get away you fucking monsters!"
 She turned to her Neuroi savior.
-It saved her right?
-It'll protect her from them.
+It *saved* her right?
+It'll protect her from *them*.
 "Please."
 She sobbed.
-"Not them, anything but them.
-I'll do anything, but not them."
+"Not them, anything but *them*.
+I'll do anything, but not *them*."

-Like a predator to the scent of blood, if anything her screams drove the Fusoans more quickly to her, until like the Messengers of Heaven themselves, Neuroi witches dove out of the sky and restrained them, allowing her Neuroi savior to quickly scoop her and scuttle back from them.
+Like a predator to the scent of blood, if anything her screams drove the Fusoans more quickly to her, until like the Messengers of Heaven themselves, Neuroi witches dove out of the sky and restrained them, allowing her Neuroi savior to quickly scoop her and scuttle back from *them*.
 Another Neuroi landed next to Meiling, dragging the trembling girl to safety.

 By now the entire courtyard had seen what was going on, and desperate screams and sobs resounded as the former prisoners attempted to get away with near-feral desperation.
 Seeing that the situation was spiraling rapidly out of control, Neuroi minders quickly gathered their charges and retreated away as Neuroi witches quickly piled the others back into the castle.

 ---

-"What the bloody fuck was that?"
+"What the *bloody fuck* was that?"

-"We may have...underestimated the level of psychological trauma involved."
+"We may have... *underestimated* the level of psychological trauma involved."
 The Emissary admitted.

-"Fucking really?"
-Matsuda Shouko snarled.
-"You torture a group of fucking girls and you 'underestimate' how bad they come out of it?
-You goddamn alien bint, what the fuck did those girls ever do to you to deserve that?
+"Fucking *really?*" Matsuda Shouko snarled.
+"You torture a group of fucking girls and you '*underestimate*' how bad they come out of it?
+You goddamn alien bint, what the fuck did those girls ever do to you to deserve *that*?
 Kill your fucking puppy?"

 "...Shouko, I don't think the situation is exactly like that."
 Charlotte Yeager ventured cautiously.

 "You do not appear to understand the full context of the situation."
 The Emissary agreed.

-"Don't bullshit me!"
-Shouko roared.
+"*Don't bullshit me!*" Shouko roared.
 "Charlotte, you saw those girls!
 Skin and bones, with scars everywhere!
 I'm not fucking blind, those girls have been tortured, and who the fuck would do that apart from you fucking Neuroi!"
 She pointed an accusing finger at the Emissary.
 "Did you like dangling healwitches in front of them and taking them away?
 Is this some sort of sick goddamn game to you?
 So what other pathetic excuses have you cooked up then?
 Go on!
 I need a fucking laugh after seeing that!"

-"Shouko."
-Gertrude barked, grabbing her arms and restraining her before she lost all self-control and outright attacked the Emissary.
-"We're all unhappy with the situation right now, but ranting like this is not helping."
-Gertrude then glared at the Emissary.
+"*Shouko.*" Gertrude barked, grabbing her arms and restraining her before she lost all self-control and outright attacked the Emissary.
+"We're all unhappy with the situation right now, but ranting like this is *not helping.*" Gertrude then glared at the Emissary.
 "Alright, so if you're claiming that you're not responsible for the condition of those girls, then who is?"

 The Emissary paused for a moment, before a familiar scratchy sound all those present recognised as a radio broadcast sounded through the room.

-"...And in a series of shocking statements, the Communist Party of Zhong Guo has accused the Empire of Fuso of atrocities of an unprecedented scale-"
+"*...And in a series of shocking statements, the Communist Party of Zhong Guo has accused the Empire of Fuso of atrocities of an *unprecedented* scale-*"

-"...After careful examination of the evidence presented by the Communist Party of Zhong Guo and extensive consultation with our sources in Asia, we have found the Empire of Fuso guilty of the grossest and most inhumane violations of both the Geneva Conventions and the Geneva Protocol.
-The United States of Liberion condemns these horrific acts, and will sever all diplomatic and economic relations until such a time comes that the Fusoans feel they can conduct themselves as human beings once more."
+"*...After careful examination of the evidence presented by the Communist Party of Zhong Guo and extensive consultation with our sources in Asia, we have found the Empire of Fuso guilty of the grossest and most inhumane violations of both the Geneva Conventions and the Geneva Protocol.
+The United States of Liberion condemns these horrific acts, and will sever all diplomatic and economic relations until such a time comes that the Fusoans feel they can conduct themselves as human beings once more.*"

-"...As the result of last week's stunning announcements of the severing of trade ties with Fuso by the nations of Britannia, Liberion, Gallia, and countless others, stock market prices have dropped by an astounding 12%, and show no signs of stopping anytime soon.
-Economists fear that the stock market crash of 1929 is likely to return if investor confidence is not restored soon."
+"*...As the result of last week's stunning announcements of the severing of trade ties with Fuso by the nations of Britannia, Liberion, Gallia, and countless others, stock market prices have dropped by an astounding 12%, and show no signs of stopping anytime soon.
+Economists fear that the stock market crash of 1929 is likely to return if investor confidence is not restored soon.*"

 "...What."
 Shouko said, as the other girls shared shocked looks.
 "No, bullshit.
 The Empire of Fuso wouldn't sully its honor with torture like that, it's a fucking lie!"

 "...The-the rumors."
 Yoshika whispered to herself, shaking.

 "The rumors are bullshit Yoshika, anyone with two brain cells to rub together would know that."
 Shouko shook her head.
-"The Army is full of morons, but they wouldn't lower themselves to that.
+"The Army is full of morons, but they wouldn't lower themselves to *that*.
 It's an alien machine, it could've easily faked those recordings."

 "They seemed pretty nice until you and Yoshika appeared."
 Sarah said, her voice conflicted.